indukurirama/NEIGHBOURHOOD-MAP/README.md

 # NEIGHBOURHOOD-MAP
-# Neighbourhood-Map

 ## ABOUT:

-The project is to develop a single page application accessing a map of neighbourhood to visit.Some list of places that i used to visit in vizag are highlighted in this project.
+The project is to develop a single page application accessing a map of neighbourhood to visit.Some list of places that are famous in Tanuku City are highlighted in this project.

 The purpose of this project is to combine all previous concepts of front-end web development.

 ## FEATURES:

-This project allows you to visit best places around vizag and the site is full responsive so that it fits every screen size.You get Google Map, with favourite locations, along with list of locations on left side of page.
+This project allows you to visit best places around Tanuku and the site is full responsive so that it fits every screen size.You get Google Map, with favourite locations, along with list of locations on left side of page.

 With the help of search, one can easily filter the locations without any distractions.